JeremyTremblay2/sokoban-search-project/README.md

     </i>
 </p>

 This repository contains the research and implementation details of applying Q-Learning to the classic puzzle game Sokoban.
 Our study explores the challenges of training an agent to solve Sokoban puzzles efficiently and the potential of Q-Learning in game AI development.
+You can find [on this link](https://jeremytremblay2.github.io/sokoban-search-project/presentations/article/article.pdf) the conclusion of our research.

 ## Project Overview